 Knowing how to clean a bathtub is a must for anyone who enjoys a good soak.
 After all, no one wants to lie back and relax in a bath that has limescale around the taps or a grubby water ring around the top.
 Luckily, the easiest way to tackle most dirt and grime in and around your bath is with homemade cleaners which are cheaper and more eco-friendly than harsh shop-bought chemicals.
 Follow our step-by-step guide and make your bathroom a place to pamper...

-For more inspiring bathroom ideas head to our hub which is full of ideas and information on everything from design to bathroom decor.
+For more inspiring bathroom ideas head to our feature which is full of ideas and information on everything from design to bathroom decor.
 If you want more cleaning tips head to our guide on how to clean a bathroom.

 - White vinegar